We recommend reading the following guides before starting:

-Provide the field names to include in the facet fields.
+- V3 Facet format: Provide the field names to include in the facet object response.

 This feature allows interactive API exploration.
 You will find all the API requests listed here.
 In the above example, we entered the keyword “sofa” to view the API response with the result documents.
 You can click on the 🔗 link symbol to view the response document.
 The document counts may differ if global rules are applied.
 Valid documents and availability might also differ.

 The Search module provides you with relevant facets for narrowing down the results.
 When you select any of these facets, the API response is updated in real-time.
 You can view the updated response in the View Requests list.